Flux-Activated Resonant Control of a Bosonic Quantum Memory: Device Fabrication

 \section{Device Fabrication}

-As the device used in this study has considerably larger footprint to the ground plane and the flux line with low-pass microwave filter, compared to typical transmon chips used in bosonic cQED devices.
-For practical purposes, we only EBL for the transmon pattern and photolithography for all other the parts on the chip, as summarised in the table below.
+The device used in this study has considerably larger footprint compared to typical transmon chips used in bosonic cQED devices due to the ground plane and the flux line with low-pass microwave filter.
+For practical purposes, we only use EBL for patterning the transmon, while photolithography was used for all the other parts of the chip, as summarised in the Tab.~\ref{tab:fabrication_steps}.

 An optical microscope image of the SQUID right after EBL exposure is shown in Fig.~\ref{sfig:microscope}(a).